-You have a short span of time to convince the user that they have landed on the right page.
-It is integral to craft content that is useful, relevant, and that re-assures the user they came to the right page, otherwise, they leave your site.
+You have a short period to convince the user that they have landed on the right page.
+It is integral to craft content that is useful, relevant, and that reassures the user they came to the right page, otherwise, they leave your site.

 Optimize Key Areas

 Keep in mind that search engines also need to understand your web pages so they can deliver the best results for each search query.
 That is why it’s essential to have your local optimization set up.

 A simple yet very effective way of implementing local SEO is to make sure the city and state of your business are included in the title tags and meta description.
 Other areas to optimize include the main heading and body of content of each web page.

 This is more of an advanced level local SEO strategy but adding local business schema is one of the best ways to tell search engines about your business besides using the Google properties.